CloudTestDrive/EventLabs/AppDev/springboot-sample/devcs.accs.ci.md

 ![](images/dev004.png)

 **Attention : in the Cloud Test Drive event, multiple users will be using the same Developer Project, but using a different repository.
-Make sure to post-fix all objects you create in this exercise with "user-xx", where xx is your user number !**
+Make sure to post-fix all objects you create in this exercise with "userxx", where xx is your user number !**

 ### Configure build job for Spring Boot sample application ###